Why Sustainability Must Be Top of Mind in 2022

 Sustainability is the Only Route to Long-Term Value

 Policy makers, businesses and stakeholders can work in tandem to push back against climate change.
 Consumers can choose sustainable products over the competition, and investors can use their influence to attract funds to sustainable businesses and operating models.
-Organizations will then see the full potential associated with embedding sustainable practices into their strategies and processes.
+Organizations will then see the full potential of embedding sustainable practices into their strategies and processes.

 As we kick off 2022, all of us must recognize that it’s not a case of either environmental sustainability or commercial sustainability – for today’s businesses, they are one in the same.